Ways to communicate

 - Trade shows;

 - Learn about ordering procedures; and,

-Reduced federal budgets clearly will impact schedule sales in FY13 as we fully anticipated.
-The fact that FMHAC sales ended the year down by 2.55% is not a surprise.
+Reduced federal budgets are clearly impacting schedule sales in FY 2014 as we expected.
+The fact that FMHAC sales are down by 7.4 percent in the first quarter is not a surprise.

 |Contractor Name||Contract Number||Schedule|

 |WESTERN ENGRAVERS SUPPLY||GS-21F-032BA||51V|

 |ASSOCIATED SUPPLY COMPANY||GS-21F-044BA||51V|

 |C & E INDUSTRIAL SERVICES||GS-21F-029BA||03FAC|

 |MCKENZIE CONSTRUCTION & SITE DEVELOPMENT||GS-21F-039BA||03FAC|